iter8consulting/iter8consulting.github.io/_posts/2023-11-16-reflections-on-my-journey-through-economics-and-it.md

 tags: [software, consultant, financial freedom]
 ---

-> Written and illustrated with the help of generative AI.
+> Written and illustrated with the help of AI.
 {: .prompt-info }

 ## 1. My last year in School of Economics